APlayerUnnamed/lime/setup.md

 *Create Config*

-Create a file named "config.json" in the folder.
+Create a file named "config.json" in the folder "lime" in the lime directory.
+(Yes I know it's confusing)

 Then once you have [your bot](https://www.writebots.com/discord-bot-token/) ready put this in your newly created config.json file: